codedjade003/LFCJahiTechLearn/docs/README.md

 ## 🤝 Contributing

-This is a private project for Liverpool FC Church.
-For internal contributions:
+This is a private project for Living Faith Church, Jahi, For internal contributions:

 1. Create a feature branch
 2. Make your changes